 Not to mention that the hotel “played the role” of the Shepheard’s Hotel in Cairo, in the movie The English Patient.

-I caught the hotel during renovation in 2010 – the year it was closed to be transformed into a luxury apartment complex.
+In 2010, when I got there, the hotel was undergoing a complete makeover – it was closed to be transformed into a luxury apartment complex.
 I was a little surprised when, returning to Lido after 11 years, I found the hotel in the same pathetic state… I don’t know why.
 Too bad.

 But, another historic hotel remained standing and I understand that it is the big landmark of the place, many celebrities coming here – Hotel Excelsior, a 5 star hotel, built in 1907.
 You do realize, right?
 When we used to deal with riots…